astrolabe-expeditions/data-platform-frontend/README.md

 This platform is designed to centralize and manage data collected from the various citizen expeditions organized by Astrolabe Expeditions.
 This repository contains the back-office and API components of the application.
 Additional parts of the project include an [ETL (Extract, Transform, Load) pipeline](https://github.com/astrolabe-expeditions/data-platform-processing) for processing data, and a [map application](https://github.com/astrolabe-expeditions/data-platform-map) for visualizing the collected data.

+> ⚠️ **This project is archived and no longer maintained.**
+> Feel free to browse the code, but note that no further updates or support will be provided.

 ## What is Astrolabe Expeditions?

 [Astrolabe Expeditions](https://www.astrolabe-expeditions.org/) is an non-profit association that develops participatory science programmes with